 Guaranteed Maximum Price.
 Guaranteed maximum price contracts (GMP) are common for designbuild and commercial and residential projects.
 GMP contracts share many of the same contract provisions as cost-plus and fixed-price contracts.
 A contractor performing work pursuant to a cost-plus, GMP or fixed-price contract will all enter into trade contracts directly.
 Both cost-plus and GMP contracts generally include an agreed lump sum or percentage fee which is called out and separately identified and the contracts are considered 'open' book providing the owner with full disclosure of the project costs.
 A fixed-price contract provides the owner with a single lump sum amount without specifically identifying the breakdown of fee or costs and is typically 'closed' book thereby providing the owner with little detail as to the project costs.
 In a GMP contract, unlike the cost-plus contract, the Company provides the owner with a guaranteed price for the overall construction (adjusted for change orders issued by the owner) and with a schedule which includes a completion date for the project.
-In addition, cost overruns in a GMP contract would generally be the Company may be responsible to the owner for costs associated with such delay.
-For many of the Company have awarded a substantial GMP contracts, the final price is generally not established until the Company have awarded a substantial percentage of the trade contracts and it has negotiated additional contractual limitations, such as mutual waivers of consequential damages as well as aggregate caps on liabilities and liquidated damages.
+In addition, cost overruns in a GMP contract would generally be the Company's responsibility and in the event the Company's actions or inactions result in delays to the project, the Company may be responsible to the owner for costs associated with such delay.
+For many of the Company's commercial and residential GMP contracts, the final price is generally not established until the Company have awarded a substantial percentage of the trade contracts and it has negotiated additional contractual limitations, such as mutual waivers of consequential damages as well as aggregate caps on liabilities and liquidated damages.